 Examples of Prefixes, Suffixes, and Root Words

 If you can speak German, French, Latin, or Greek, you may actually have an easier time studying these words.
+Latin and Greek languages are used the most throughout these standardized tests.
 The languages have a lot in common, so deciphering during a test may be a breeze for you.
 However, even if you don’t speak another language, it’s still possible to master this skill.
+College Prep has a list of the common prefixes, suffixes, and root words used throughout testing.
+Study these vocab words and use context clues to pass your SAT and ACT tests!

 Some common examples of root words would be: